 Unfortunately, some of the house’s frames were suffering from rot and were in dire need of repair.
 Rot can cause many issues to a property, with the key problems being the unattractive appearance and unwanted draught that will be let in.

-Our team repaired the old, rotten frames with new, solid wood – giving a beautiful new lease of life to the home that complemented its pre-existing periodic features while also making the new FINEO double glazing stand out.
+Our team repaired the old, rotten frames with new, solid wood, giving the home a beautiful new lease of life that complemented its pre-existing periodic features while also making the new FINEO double glazing stand out.

 Finally, the team installed draught-proofing stripes.
 Draught-proofing can greatly improve a property’s ventilation by preventing hot air from entering the house during summer and keeping cold air out in the winter months.
 Draught-proofing also reduces exterior noise and keeps away unwanted moisture and dirt.

-In terms of price, retrofitting double glazing into the original sash is by far the better option.
-In fact, opting for retrofitting is often 30%-40% less expensive, which can save property owners eye-watering amounts of money when working on a large project.
+In terms of price, retrofitting double glazing into the original sash is the better option.
+Opting for retrofitting is often 30%-40% less expensive, saving property owners eye-watering amounts of money when working on a large project.

-In most cases, there is minimal or no difference between retrofitting and new windows in terms of longevity.
-Our restorators team uses the latest materials such as Accoya timber for wooden frames restoration and glass which has 15 years guarantee.
+There is minimal or no difference between retrofitting and new windows in terms of longevity in most cases.
+Our restorators team uses the latest materials such as Accoya timber for wooden frames restoration and glass, which has 15 years guarantee.
 If you regularly maintain your windows, original sash windows can outperform any new windows in terms of longevity, especially if the latest ones are not maintained properly.

 Consequently, there is often no difference in how long they’ll last, which again makes retrofitting fantastic value for money as it is cheaper, quicker and provides the same benefits in terms of energy efficiency if not better due to FINEO glass.